keboola/connection-docs/extractors/ip-addresses/index.md

 - `35.157.170.229`
 - `35.157.93.175`

+## connection.ap-southeast-2.keboola.com
+For projects in the AP region (AWS region `ap-southeast-2`), the following IP addresses are currently used:

+- `13.236.254.70`
+- `13.54.182.53`

 ## IP Address Ranges in JSON
 We are publishing our current IP addresses in JSON format.
 To view them, download the [kbc-public-ip.json](/extractors/ip-addresses/kbc-public-ip.json) file.